danmar/cppcheck/win_installer/readme.txt

 The Wix Installer for Windows
 =============================

-New cppcheck Windows installer is created with WiX: http://wix.sourceforge.net/
+cppcheck Windows installer is created with WiX: http://wix.sourceforge.net/

 You'll need:
- - latest Wix (3.0 or later)
+ - latest Wix (3.6)
  - MSBuild (coming with Visual Studio, also with VS 2008 express)
  - VS 2008 CRT merge module